Image Search with AI Models

 CTPN

-Rather than using the traditional horizontal anchors, CTPN[8] employs a set of vertically-arranged anchors to better capture the characteristics of text, which often have a long and narrow aspect ratio.
-Additionally, CTPN introduces a sequential prediction module that combines a RNN with convolutional features.
+Rather than using the traditional horizontal anchors, CTPN[8] employs a set of vertically arranged anchors to better capture the characteristics of text, which often have a long and narrow aspect ratio.
+Additionally, CTPN introduces a sequential prediction module that combines an RNN with convolutional features.
 This sequential module can effectively model the inherent sequential property of text, allowing the model to make more accurate text proposals.
 The output of CTPN is a set of text proposals, which can then be fed into a subsequent text recognition model to obtain the final text transcription results.
 The flexible architecture of CTPN makes it a powerful and versatile text detection solution, complementing the capabilities of other models like DBNet.

 figure 8 CTPN framework.png